 Time to Head Home but Looking Forward to Returning to The Siena Hotel and Il Palio

 Our trip ended shortly thereafter with a drive to Franklin Street two miles away, closer to the main campus of the University of Chapel Hill.
-Hunting for street art is a favorite past time of ours so we walked around for an hour to find some before heading back to Raleigh.
+Hunting for street art is a favorite pastime of ours so we walked around looking for Chapel Hill murals for an hour before heading back to Raleigh.

 Don't delay joy!
 Book your own staycation or destination trip to The Siena Hotel.

-Please note: We thank the Pinehurst, Southern Pines and Aberdeen Area CVB for generously hosting our tasting.
-We also may make a small commission from affiliate links in this post but all opinions are ours and we bring you genuine content with real facts, photos, thoughts and recommendations.
+Please note: We thank The Siena Hotel and Il Palio for generously hosting us.
+We may make a small commission from affiliate links in this post if you click through and proceed with a purchase or action, and we thank you for supporting our small business, at no cost to you.
+All the opinions in this post are ours and we bring you genuine content with real facts, photos, thoughts and recommendations.
 Always.

 If you're in North Carolina – visiting or a resident – check out some of our other great NC content: